maxchv/deploy-django-project/README.md

 }
 ```

-And constant `ALLOWED_HOSTS` set allow to all hosts:
+And constant `ALLOWED_HOSTS` set to allow access from any hosts:

 ```python
 ALLOWED_HOSTS = ['*']